anicusan/MPISort.jl/README.md

 ### References

-This algorithm, builds strongly on prior art:
+This algorithm builds on prior art:

 - _Harsh V, Kale L, Solomonik E. Histogram sort with sampling._ : followed main ideas and theoretical results, but with deterministic sampling and original communication and interpolation optimisations.
 - _Sundar H, Malhotra D, Biros G. Hyksort: a new variant of hypercube quicksort on distributed memory architectures._